 - The Winawer variation

-- The classical variation, including the Steinitz variation of the french defense and the French defense with Bg5
+- The classical variation, including the Steinitz variation of the french defense and the Burn variation of the French defense with Bg5

 - The French defense Tarrasch variation